uptimeslc/uptimeslc.github.com/src/content/pages/Meetings.rst

 Attending In Person
 +++++++++++++++++++

 Meetings will be held in the Corporate Partnership Center at the Miller Campus of Salt Lake Community College.
-Room # is 'yet to be determined'.
+Room #333.

   Here is a `google map <http://localhost>`_ to help you navigate to the Miller Campus.